ethpandaops/ethereum-package/README.md

     # Resource management for el containers
     # CPU is milicores
     # RAM is in MB
-    # Defaults are set per client
+    # Defaults to 0, which results in no resource limits
     el_min_cpu: 0
     el_max_cpu: 0
     el_min_mem: 0